When searching for the best football, it can be a little difficult at times to figure out exactly what size ball you need to suit your purpose.

 If you prefer or find yourself regularly playing football indoors then you'll probably need a ball that is slightly softer to cushion the impact as it ricochets off of walls at tremendous speed.

-The Sondico Neosa caters to this market thanks to its absorbent felt outer layer and its rougher texture, helping prevent the ball from skidding underfoot whilst you play.
+The Sondico Neosa caters to the indoor market thanks to its absorbent felt outer layer and its rougher texture, helping prevent the ball from skidding underfoot whilst you play.

 Due to the constant rebounding indoor balls endure, the Neosa has been designed to hold its air comfortably and retain its round shape, meaning the ball should roll straight on the hard floor no matter how long you use it.